Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## K (Factors / Substrings / Prefixes)

-Get either a's factors, substrings that occur more than once, or prefixes
+Get either the factors of a, substrings that occur more than once, or prefixes

 ### Overloads